 - tell your doctor and pharmacist if you are allergic to fenfluramine, any other medications, or any of the ingredients in fenfluramine oral solution.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor if you are taking or receiving the following medications or have stopped taking them in the past 14 days: monoamine oxidase (MAO) inhibitors including isocarboxazid (Marplan), linezolid (Zyvox), methylene blue, phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate).
+- tell your doctor if you are taking or have received any of the following medications or have stopped taking them in the past 14 days: monoamine oxidase (MAO) inhibitors including isocarboxazid (Marplan), linezolid (Zyvox), methylene blue, phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate).
 If you stop taking fenfluramine, you should wait at least 14 days before you start to take an MAO inhibitor.

 - tell your doctor if you have or have ever had have glaucoma (increased pressure in the eye that may cause vision loss) or high blood pressure.
 Also, tell your doctor if you have or have ever had depression, mood problems, suicidal thoughts or behavior or kidney or liver disease.